uhmann112/nominatim-5-easyInstall/README.txt

 Activate the virtual environment:

-the install.sh script will heve createt shortcuts vor running the server and starting the venv.
+the install.sh script will have created shortcuts for running the server and starting the venv.

-type nvenv to start the virtual envirement
+type nvenv to start the virtual environment

 to test if the servers are running type nserve  and then exit with ctlr + C to stop.